Beecher Falls–East Hereford Border Crossing

-The Beecher Falls–East Hereford Border Crossing connects the towns of East Hereford, Quebec, (formerly Comins Mills) and the village of Beecher Falls, Vermont, on the Canada–United States border.
+The Beecher Falls–East Hereford Border Crossing connects the municipality of East Hereford, Quebec, and the village of Beecher Falls, Vermont, on the Canada–United States border.
 It is reached by Vermont Route 253 on the American side and by Quebec Route 253 on the Canadian side.
 Both the Canadian and the U.S. stations are open 24 hours a day.
-Whilst the Canadian station is open for commercial traffic, this is only on a more limited basis.
-The U.S. station facilities, built in the 1930s, was listed on the National Register of Historic Places in 2014.
+The Canadian station is open for commercial traffic on a limited basis.
+The American station facility, built in the 1930s, was listed on the National Register of Historic Places in 2014.

 Setting

 The Canada–United States border between the province of Quebec and the state of Vermont is basically a straight east–west line, whose eastern end is at Halls Stream, a south-flowing tributary of the Connecticut River.
-The Vermont village of Beecher Falls is located just west of the mouth of Halls Stream; its northernmost business, a manufacturing facility of the Ethan Allen Furniture Company, directly abuts the border between Vermont Route 253 and Halls Stream.
+The Vermont village of Beecher Falls is located just west of the mouth of Halls Stream; its northernmost business, a manufacturing facility of the Ethan Allen Furniture Company, directly abuts the border between the roadway and Halls Stream.
 The Quebec side of the border is rural, with woods and fields in the immediate vicinity.

-The crossing is one of 15 in Vermont and is three miles (4.8 km) from the Canaan–Hereford Road Border Crossing.
-A US Border Patrol regional headquarters is between the two.
 The crossing point is formed by the junction of Vermont Route 253 and Quebec Route 253.
+It is one of 15 crossings in Vermont and is 3 mi from the Canaan–Hereford Road Border Crossing.
+A United States Border Patrol regional headquarters is located between the two, along Vermont Route 114.
+The Border Patrol lists both the Canaan crossing ("Canaan Station") and the Pittsburg–Chartierville Border Crossing ("Pittsburg Station") in New Hampshire as facilities of the Beecher Falls port of entry.

 A line house once stood on the boundary line at this crossing.
 The house was used during the Prohibition era, as Americans flocked to the border for drinks.
-In the 1920s, there were three bridges that crossed between Comins Mills and New Hampshire across Halls Stream.
-At the time there was no US Customs presence at these crossings so travelers were expected to proceed to Beecher Falls to report.
-In 1929, all three bridges were destroyed in a flood.
+In the 1920s, there were three bridges that crossed Halls Stream between Quebec and New Hampshire.
+At the time, there was no American customs presence at these crossings and travelers were expected to proceed to Beecher Falls to report.
+All three bridges were destroyed in 1929, in a flood.

 Canadian station

-The original East Hereford border station was built in the 1930s and was often referred to as "Comin's Crossing".
-It was a single-story white hip-roofed wooden structure with an integrated single-story canopy.
+The original East Hereford border station was built in the 1930s.
+It also referred to as "Comins Crossing", Comins Mills being a hamlet within East Hereford.
+The station was a single-story white hip-roofed wooden structure with an integrated single-story canopy.
 This border station style was used frequently at many border crossings built in this era.
 This building was replaced with the current facility of a similar design in 1960.